To cover the cost of workers' compensation coverage, BWC:

 A policy year is defined as the year in which a policy premium is paid, such as Jan.
 1 to Dec.
 31.

-Public employers pay their workers' compensation premium based on the Jan.
+- Public employers pay their workers' compensation premium based on a Jan.
 1 to Dec.
 31 policy year.

-Private employers pay their workers' compensation premium based on the July 1 to June 30 policy year.
+- Private employers pay their workers' compensation premium based on a July 1 to June 30 policy year.

-We determine premiums using several factors such as the employer's:
+We use several factors to determine premium such as the employer's:

 - Total payroll.